 MDP Faculty & Contributors

-Prof. Padraig Carmody (MDP Director/Chair)
+Prof Padraig Carmody (MDP Director/Chair)

-Padraig Carmody is a Professor in Geography at TCD, from which he holds both a B.A. in Geography and History and M.Sc in Geography.
-He completed his Ph.D in Geography from the University of Minnesota in 1998.
+Padraig Carmody is a Professor in Geography at Trinity, from which he holds both a B.A. in Geography and History and MSc in Geography.
+He completed his PhD in Geography from the University of Minnesota in 1998.
 Subsequently he taught at the University of Vermont, Dublin City University, and St. Patrick’s College, Drumcondra.
 He also worked as a policy and research analyst for the Combat Poverty Agency in 2002-2003.
 His research centres on the political economy of globalization in Africa.
 His teaching interests are in development and economic geography.
 He has taught both undergraduate and graduate classes on Africa, third world development and globalization, in additional to human environment relations and regional development.

 Prof. Carmody coordinates the module Globalisation & African Development, and is Director for the MDP.

-Susan is a Lecturer in Development Practice in the School of Natural Sciences (Geography), Trinity College Dublin.
+Susan is a Lecturer in Development Practice in the School of Natural Sciences (Geography) at Trinity.
 Susan's research interests are in sustainable development ethics and issues in social and global justice; and she lectures on Gender, Climate Justice, and Development Research and Practice.
 She has published in national and international peer-review and scientific journals on matters related to ethics, practice and global development.
 In 2016 Susan published her first monograph with Springer Studies in Global Justice - Responsibility in an Interconnected World.
 She is Chair of Oxfam Ireland, and a member of Oxfam International Board of Supervisors.
 She is also the co-convenor of the British International Studies Association (BISA) Working Group on Ethics and World Politics; and scientific committee member of the UN SDSN International Conference on Sustainable Development (ICSD), hosted annually by the Earth Institute, Columbia University.

-Susan completed her Ph.D. at University College Dublin (2012) where she was a School of Politics and International Relations Scholar on the subject of international development and humanitarian ethics.
+Susan completed her PhD at University College Dublin (2012) where she was a School of Politics and International Relations Scholar on the subject of international development and humanitarian ethics.
 Following completion of her masters’ in politics and international relations (1996), she worked in Industry as a manager with Accenture for a decade before returning to academic research and teaching in 2008.
 As part of her work, she has managed the design and delivery of 200+ international research projects in countries across Latin America, Africa and Asia, and over 150+ research projects with International Development NGOs in Ireland.
 Susan is a College Tutor for STEM UG Students and she sits on the School's Research Ethics Committee.
 Susan has served on the School Athena Swan Gender Equality SAT; PG Teaching and Learning Committee; and as the FEMS faculty representative as a member of University Council and the College International Committee.

-Dr. Matthew Saunders
+Dr Matthew Saunders

-Matthew Saunders is an Assistant Professor in Plant Sciences within the School of Natural Sciences, Trinity College Dublin.
-He was awarded a Ph.D. in Plant Ecophysiology (2005) and a M.Sc. in Environmental Science (2001) from Trinity College Dublin and has worked as a post-doctoral research fellow in University College Dublin (2006-2012) and the James Hutton Institute, UK (2012-2015).
+Matthew Saunders is an Assistant Professor in Plant Sciences within the School of Natural Sciences at Trinity.
+He was awarded a PhD in Plant Ecophysiology (2005) and a MSc in Environmental Science (2001) from Trinity and has worked as a post-doctoral research fellow in University College Dublin (2006-2012) and the James Hutton Institute, UK (2012-2015).
 His research interests include the response of plants to changes in their physical, chemical and biological environments and how this information can be used to assess the resilience and adaptive capacity of terrestrial ecosystems to global environmental change.
 This work utilises an integrated experimental and model-based approach to assess the physiological and environmental processes that regulate plant productivity, carbon sequestration, greenhouse gas dynamics, plant-water relations and energy budgets at the leaf, whole plant and ecosystem scale.
 Recent projects have focussed on the impacts of land use change, habitat restoration and extreme climatic events on carbon, water and nutrient dynamics in natural and agricultural ecosystems in both temperate and tropical climates.
 This work has directly contributed to the development of policy relevant, sustainable land management tools that are centred on the role of terrestrial ecosystems in the mitigation of, and adaptation to climate change.
 He has published in international peer-reviewed journals on matters relating to plant science and environmental change including Global Change Biology, Biogeosciences, Agricultural and Forest Meteorology and Ecology Letters.

 Dr Saunders lectures on Sustainable Agriculture & Land Use.

-Dr. Federico Cugurullo
+Dr Federico Cugurullo

 Federico has done extensive empirical research in the Middle East and Southeast Asia where he has investigated the sustainability performance of supposedly experimental cities such as Masdar City in Abu Dhabi and Hong Kong.
 His work has been used by the United Nations and the United Kingdom’s Department for Environment, Food & Rural Affairs (DEFRA) to foresee future urban challenges and develop preventive policies.